Don't take a risk with your plants.

 The Plant Clinic is managed through the Crop Sciences Department of University of Illinois College of Agriculture, Consumer, and Environmental Sciences and relies on input from many departments, including both research and Extension components.
 Most of the diagnostic work is done at the Plant Clinic, but specialists are consulted as needed in the areas of botany, entomology, horticulture, mycology, plant pathology, soils, soil fertility, and weed science.
 Originally, the Clinic helped Extension advisors (now called educators) diagnose and identify the wide variety of plant-related inquiries in field offices across the state.
 We continue that work today and now offer the convenience of accepting samples directly from the public.
 Together, we provide solutions to your plant problems.

-- Plant and insect identification
+- Plant, insect, arthropod, and weed identification

 - Nematode assays

 - Visual assessment of chemical injury (field crops only)

 1102 S. Goodwin Ave.